December 12, 2018

 How Divorce Can Affect Your Dental Practice

 Divorce can truly be a life-changing event, even when it comes to owning a dental practice.
-While no one plans on ending a marriage, it’s important to take precautions upfront in order to ensure your assets are secure.
-Here are some steps to follow before, during, and after.
+While no one plans on ending a marriage, it’s important to take precautions upfront to ensure your assets are secure.
+Here are some steps to follow before, during and after a divorce.

 Get an appraisal

-	Knowing the true value of your practice will help avoid a situation in which a spouse will try to inflate the value and the dentist will try to deflate.
+Knowing the true value of your practice will help avoid a situation in which a spouse will try to inflate the value and the dentist will try to deflate it.
 Neither strategy is correct, which is why it is important to have an independent valuation completed.

 Thinking through details, such as a spouse’s benefits, ahead of time will help ensure a clean break in the long run.
 Is your spouse an employee of the practice, or do they have retirement or other benefits from the practice?
 Likewise, are you able to keep the practice, or is a practice sale required?

 Organize your documents